Observation of the Kibble-Zurek scaling law for defect formation in ion crystals

-In order to estimate the stability of the crystal structure during the fluorescence detection, we repeatedly image the ions in the final axial potential.
-A blurred image indicates that the configuration changed during the exposure, and that the initial configuration was therefore not conserved, due to the loss of a defect or some other event, such as a background gas collision.
+\subparagraph{Long term Defect stability}In order to estimate the stability of the crystal structure during the fluorescence detection, we repeatedly image the ions in the final potential.
+A blurred image indicates that the configuration changed during the exposure due to the loss of a defect or some other event, such as a background gas collision.
 For each of a range of exposure times from 10\,ms to 1800\,ms, more than 500 images were captured.
-The proportion of non-blurred images decreased exponentially with the exposure time, revealing a time-constant of $\tau =(800\pm 140)\,\text{ms}$, the uncertainty being calculated assuming a binomial distribution combined with a sorting error.
+The proportion of non-blurred images decreased exponentially with the exposure time, revealing a time-constant of $\tau =(800\pm 140)\,\text{ms}$, the uncertainty being calculated assuming a binomial distribution for the two possible outcomes (blurred or non-blurred), combined with an error due to the sorting algorithm.
 This indicates that, in the 10\,ms required for imaging, the probability of a change to the crystal structure, including the loss of a defect, is less than a few percent.

+\subparagraph{Molecular dynamics simulations} In order to exclude the possibility of the crystal melting and vibrational excitation which would lead to a modified scaling behavior, we simulate the dynamics of the ions during the experiment using molecular dynamics (MD) Monte-Carlo simulations with a fourth order Runge-Kutta integrator performed on the bwGRiD computer cluster \cite{bwgrid}.
+In the simulations the system of ions is first initialized in a linear configuration at a specific temperature $T$, followed by the evaluation of the dynamics during the potential ramp.

+To generate an ion chain at a specific temperature $T$, we used Langevin thermostat MD calculation.
+The ions were assumed to obey the Langevin equation of motion